ReefLogic Association

 Improve planning, implementation, monitoring, and long-term evaluation of restoration activities.

-Provide map-based tools for sites, donor areas, nurseries, planting zones, and relocation zones.
+Provide map-based tools for sites, donor areas, nurseries, planting zones, and relocation zones - layered over the reef model.

 Traceability and Lineage